 Guitar disassembly

-You need to start by cutting off the strings of the guitar using a wire clipper as there are no ways you can paint with the strings on.
-The next is taking the neck off if it is a bolt on style.
+You need to start by cutting off the guitar strings using a wire clipper, as there are no ways you can paint with the strings on.
+The next step is removing the neck if it is a bolt-on style.
 If the neck is set in and glued, it is meant to be left as it is.
 Unscrew the bolts and gently nudge and wiggle the fretboard out of the body.
-Finish the disassembly by removing the hardware including the pickups, pickguard if any and finally the bridge.
-If your guitar has a Floyd Rose tremolo system be cautious while detaching the bridge.
+Finish the disassembly by removing the hardware, including the pickups, pickguard, if any, and finally, the bridge.
+Be cautious when detaching the bridge if your guitar has a Floyd Rose tremolo system.

 Sanding to remove the old paint

-You will need to sand your guitar extensively to remove the old paint.
-Use an orbital sander to take care of the back and the front of the guitar.
+To remove the old paint, you will need to sand your guitar extensively.
+Use an orbital sander to sand the back and front of the guitar.
 You can also check an article on the best orbital sanders on the market at Bob Smith Tools.
-The hand sandpapers are for the fine crevices and the edges.
-Start with the coarse sandpaper and gradually move to the more exceptional paper to make sure you remove all the existing paint.
+The hand sandpapers are for the fine crevices and edges.
+Start with coarse sandpaper and gradually move to the more exceptional paper to make sure you remove all the existing paint.

 Getting the guitar ready for a paint job

-You will need grain filler; a putty-like substance to fill in the uneven surfaces after your sanding work.
-That is true especially for mahogany and other porous woods.
-Apply mineral oils to remove the presence of oil from the surface of the guitar.
+You will need grain filler, a putty-like substance, to fill in the uneven surfaces after your sanding work.
+This is especially true for mahogany and other porous woods.
+Apply mineral oils to remove oil from the guitar's surface.
 Apply the primer of choice thoroughly and let it dry for a day or two.

 Painting the guitar